Blockternship/take-off/README.md

 # The Swag Bag 💰
 - 20 ETH granted to the winning teams/projects.
-- 15 ETH in bounties that will be assigned as project make progress.
+- 15 ETH in bounties that will be assigned as projects make progress.
 - A full page write up about the winning project posted in the community blog.
 - An invitation to the next Giveth Summit in an exotic but yet undetermined location.